The Evidence for Saffron, Mood Disorders and Mild Anxiety

 There is evidence that saffron may have a positive effect on the body’s monoaminergic and glutamatergic systems.
 It seems that saffron does this by increasing the reuptake inhibition of dopamine and norepinephrine.
 (1) Saffron and its active constituents are also NMDA receptor antagonists, and GABA-a-agonists, and have been shown in animal studies to have a positive effect on the neurotrophin, brain-derived neurotrophic factor (BDNF).
 (1, 3)

-Saffron doesn’t interact negatively with other medications, unlike St John’s Wort (3) It has been show to calm the mind and reduce mild anxiety in children 12+ years.
+Being a culinary spice, saffron is generally well tolerated.
+It has been show to calm the mind and reduce mild anxiety in children 12+ years.
 These effects have not been studied on children less than 6 years.
 Saffron has been assessed for tolerability in children 6+ years, with 20mg being the dose used for kids <30kg.

 In Conclusion…